Economic Developers Alberta (EDA) is Alberta’s only professional organization for economic developers.

 Our extensive partnerships with local, national, and international organizations provide us with access to a vast array of professional resources and connections, enabling us to offer our members a broad network of opportunities and support.

 EDA was established officially on February 15, 1974.

 EDA’s broad and varied membership base includes: municipalities; towns; regions; tourism groups; financial institutions; Crown Corporations; businesses; Regional Economic Development Authorities; Community Futures Development Corporations; federal, provincial, regional and municipal government agencies; students; NGO’s; and other groups and individuals that are either involved or interested in economic development.

-Our Vision is that "economic developers provide valued expertise that is integral to fostering an economically prosperous, diverse, sustainable Alberta".
+Our Vision: Economic developers provide valued expertise that is integral to fostering an economically prosperous, diverse, sustainable Alberta.

-Our Mission is to provide leadership to advance economic development as a profession; enhance the professional development of its members; and support Alberta communities in fostering sustainable community economic prosperity.
+Our Mission: To provide leadership to advance economic development as a profession; enhance the professional development of its members; and support Alberta communities in fostering sustainable community economic prosperity.

 Our Strategic Priorities: